Can I take part in the Big Latch On?

 If you are not sure about attending a Big Latch On event, speak to your local host and they can answer any questions or concerns.

-Is there an age limit for breastfeeding children?
+Is there an age limit for children attending?

-No, we welcome all breastfeeding children to take part.
+No, we welcome all children, of all ages to take part.

 How do I find an event in my local area?

-A list of all currently registered venues is available on our ‘Find a Venue’ page.
-New venue registrations are accepted right up to the day before the event, so keep checking as one near you may be listed nearer the event.
+A list of all currently registered events is available on our ‘Find a Venue’ page.
+New event registrations are accepted right up to the day before the event, so keep checking this page as one near you may be listed nearer the event.

 What if there are no Big Latch On events in my local area?

-New venue registrations are accepted right up to the day before the event, so even if there is not a venue near you, one may be listed nearer the time.
+New event registrations are accepted right up to the day before the event, so even if there is not an event near you, one may be listed nearer the time.

-If there is not currently a venue in your area, you could host an event yourself.
+If there is not currently an event in your area, you could host an event yourself.
 Hosting is easy, fun, and a great way to connect with other breastfeeding women in your community.
 Information on hosting can be found here.

 Do I need to register in advance?